-As the name implies, a land loan or vacant land loan is a type of home loan that borrowers obtain from a bank or other lender to purchase an empty block of land.
-The intention is usually so that the borrower can build a new home on the vacant land in the future.
+As the name suggests, a land loan, or vacant land loan, is a type of home loan that borrowers get from a bank or other lender to buy an empty block of land.
+Generally, buyers will purchase the land because they intend to build a new home there.

-A loan for land purchase is not the same as a regular home loan, and it comes with different costs and conditions.
-Land loans typically have higher deposit requirements and higher interest rates, as lenders see them as a riskier proposition than a traditional home loan.
+But a land loan isn’t the same as a standard home loan, and it comes with different costs and conditions.
+Typically, land loans have higher deposit requirements and higher interest rates, because lenders see this as a riskier proposition than buying land with a property already on it.

 - Land prices can fluctuate much more rapidly than the price of an existing home, particularly in regional areas.